 Hip hop hides in plain sight in our city.

 True to Durham’s history of integration, hip hop isn’t relegated to a specific district in our city.
 Durham is the fertile soil where the Runaway brand originated, its clothing adorned with ‘DURM’ pride, compelling both visitors and locals to ‘say it like you’re from here’.
 The attitude doesn’t stop where the threads end.
-New seasonal lines are launched at eclectic spots like The Durham Fruit and Kotuku Surf Club, and are seen in venues throughout the city wherever hip hop vibes are to be had: Pinhook, Motorco, and Skewers.
+New seasonal lines are launched at eclectic spots like The Durham Fruit and Kotuku Surf Club, and are seen in venues throughout the city wherever hip hop vibes are to be had: Pinhook and Motorco.

 Hip hop is for everyone to admire here, and it’s out in the open air(waves), too.
 We live for the free, Friday night summer concert series hosted by Durham Central Park where decades-long Durhamite rapper Joshua (or J.) Gunn graced the stage.
 We also love that The Super Empty Show is a podcast portal into our very own local hip hop scene every Wednesday.
 How else would we hear about prolific creator and director Kid Ethnic, and rappers Kourvioisier, Lord Fess (f.k.a.
 Professor Toon), and Brian Kidd?

 A vehicle for cultural commentary, hip hop has connected the story and the storyteller.
 Durham is proud to set the stage and provide the spotlight for both.